nmorduch/nmorduch.github.io/index.md

 I cofounded [Little Weaver Web Collective](http://littleweaverweb.com), a web development agency, in 2014, and built it from 3 to 7 people in the first 2 years.

 My time with Little Weaver has been invaluable for learning how to work with diverse stakeholders, run a business, and collaborate with coworkers, as well as for figuring out exactly what work I want to be doing.
-I love fitting new features into the puzzle of people's needs and current branding, so in 2018 I've decided to seek a career with an established brand so I can do just that.
+I love fitting features into the puzzle of users' and stakeholders' needs, so in 2018 I've decided to seek a career in user experience so I can do just that.

 I've been making things for as long as I can remember, and I find that my time spent on [woodworking]({{ baseurl }}/work/wood) and [pottery]({{ baseurl }}/work/clay) broadens my ways of thinking about usability and design.
 Investigating user needs is just as important with them, but concerns touching pieces rather than reading and pressing buttons.